 Later we return by ferry to Houton and drive back to Kirkwall where dinner will be served in the evening.

 Enjoy your full Scottish breakfast.
 Today we have a full day excursion of mainland Orkney visiting the many archaeological sites including Maeshowe, the finest chambered tomb in Western Europe.
 Built before 2700 B.C.
 Maeshowe was raided by Vikings in the 12th Century.
 It houses the largest collection of runic inscriptions to be found in any one place in the world; Skara Brae, with its new visitor centre depicting the history of this world famous monument; and the Standing Stones of Stenness, lying to the north side of the Orphir Hills.

-Lunch (not included) will be available in Stromness, where there will also be an opportunity to visit the local Museum and the Pier Arts Centre.
+Lunch (not included) will be available in Stromness, where there will also be an opportunity to visit the local Museum.
 Stromness has a very long waterfront and was a supply base for the Hudson Bay Company, and the whaling fleet, whose ships filled up with fresh water from Login’s Well.
 More recently, Stromness is famous for being the home of George Mackay Brown, one of the great Scottish poets of the 20th century.
 Also, the 2004 European Marine Energy Centre (read ‘wave/tidal power’) is based in Stromness.

 Later we will enjoy a taste of one of the finest whiskies in the world, at the Highland Park Distillery, which uses the same traditional methods of production as it did 200 years ago.

 Dinner will be served at the hotel in the evening.

 Day 5 -